The Thing with Two Heads: Production

-The movie is known for its soundtrack, produced by MGM Records producer Michael Viner with a rotating cast of studio musicians that he called the Incredible Bongo Band.
-Some early makeup work from future Oscar winner Rick Baker were also featured.
+The Thing with Two Heads is known for its soundtrack, produced by Michael Viner for MGM Records with a rotating cast of studio musicians whom he called the Incredible Bongo Band.
+The movie also features early work from makeup artist Rick Baker, a future Oscar winner.

 Release

 The Thing with Two Heads was released in theatres on July 19, 1972.
 The film was released on DVD on June 5, 2001 and June 23, 2015.

 Reception

 Variety called the film "slickly imaginative" and praised the "excellent special effects."
 Roger Ebert gave the film one star out of four.
 Gene Siskel of the Chicago Tribune gave it two stars out of four, writing that after the operation, the thing "seems to exist only to be chased," adding, "Only the film's occasional humor keeps one in one's seat."
 Kevin Thomas of the Los Angeles Times called the film "every bit as preposterous as it sounds.
 It is also utterly hilarious, and any picture that can point up the absurdity and cruelty of racial prejudice with such incessant laughter deserves respect.
 Indeed, this American International release is a well-calculated, competently made exploitation picture that offers lots of fun."
-Tom Shales of The Washington Post wrote that it "isn't terrible," but "As the title implies, 'The Thing with Two Heads' can't make up its mind.
+Tom Shales of The Washington Post wrote that it "isn't terrible" but, "As the title implies, The Thing with Two Heads can't make up its mind.
 It's a horror movie.
 It's a comedy movie.
 Neither breath mint nor candy mint, the picture never becomes quite horrifying or comic enough."
 Geoff Brown of The Monthly Film Bulletin wrote that the two lead actors both gave "convincing performances" but wished that the filmmakers had done more with the premise, finding that the extended chase sequence "takes too much attention away from the movie's extraordinary hero."